 They will need supports with trellis or netting but you can grow them in autumn for a late crop, spring for an early harvest and you can sow at different times throughout the year to make sure you have delicious, fresh peas on a regular basis.

-While growing fruit in limited sun is generally a bit harder, it’s not impossible even if you don’t yield the sweetest, juiciest of produce.
+While growing fruit in the limited sun is generally a bit harder, it’s not impossible even if you don’t yield the sweetest, juiciest of produce.

 Gooseberries are easy to grow and they’re not too fussy about soil!
 Just check the variety that you grow before you plant …the cooking ones are best.
-They’ll need a moisture retaining, rich soil and you can grow gooseberries in containers.
+They’ll need a moisture-retaining, rich soil and you can grow gooseberries in containers.

-They do prefer a spot in full sun if possible, but should be ok with a few hours sun.
+They do prefer a spot in full sun if possible but should be ok with a few hours Sun.
 Don’t forget that birds love gooseberries too so when they’re ready to harvest you have to act fast or you may miss out.

 Red currants and white currants

-Another great addition to the gardener’s palette are currants, whether they’re red, white or even black.
+Another great addition to the gardener’s palette is currants, whether they’re red, white or even black.
 They’ll need a slightly sheltered spot, and although they prefer full sun, they will tolerate dappled shade.
 You’ll also need to train your currents but once well-established they can go on producing fruit for many years.